amos-project2/metadata-hub/documentation/wiki/Database.md

 ## Database
-All file metadata analyzed by the crawler gets inserted in a [PostgreSQL](https://www.postgresql.org/) Database.
+All file metadata analyzed by the crawler gets inserted in a [PostgreSQL](https://www.postgresql.org/) database.
-Also information about the crawls started by the crawler Component is stored in the database.
+As well as information about the crawls, which get started by the crawler Component, are stored in the database.

 ### Database Setup
 1. Create the Database Role or Import the Database (/metadatahub/metadatahub-role.sql)